AdobeDocs/audience-manager.de-DE/help/using/reference/tls-support.md

 ---
-description: 'Transport Layer Security (TLS) ist ein kryptografisches Protokoll, das zur Einrichtung eines sicheren Kommunikationskanals zwischen zwei Systemen verwendet wird.
-Es wird verwendet, um ein oder beide Systeme zu authentifizieren und die Vertraulichkeit und Integrität von Informationen zu schützen, die zwischen Systemen weitergegeben werden.
-Im Mai 2018 wurden drei Versionen des TLS-Protokolls verwendet: TLS 1.0, 1.1 und 1.2.'
+description: Transport Layer Security (TLS) ist ein kryptographisches Protokoll, das zum Aufbau eines sicheren Kommunikationskanals zwischen zwei Systemen verwendet wird.
+Es wird verwendet, um ein oder beide Systeme zu authentifizieren und die Vertraulichkeit und Integrität von Informationen zu schützen, die zwischen Systemen übertragen werden.
+Im Mai 2018 gab es drei Versionen des TLS-Protokolls, die TLS 1.0, 1.1 und 1.2 verwendeten.
 seo-description: Transport Layer Security (TLS) is a cryptographic protocol used to establish a secure communications channel between two systems.
 It is used to authenticate one or both systems, and protect the confidentiality and integrity of information that passes between systems.
 In May 2018, there were three versions of the TLS protocol in use  TLS 1.0, 1.1, and 1.2.
 seo-title: TLS 1.0 and 1.1 Deprecation
 solution: Audience Manager